 In Germany, the employer is obliged to confirm the employment conditions of the employee (including remuneration, working hours, duration of the contract, etc.) in writing.
 This is usually done in an employment contract.
+Information about the names and addresses of the contracting parties, agreed remuneration and working hours must be confirmed in writing on the first day of work.
 The employer has one month from the start of work to do this.

 Usually all employees receive a written employment contract.
 The fact that Dona Victoria did not get it does not mean she is illegally employed.
 Whether a job is legal or not depends on whether the employer has registered it for social security and pays social security contributions.
 The social security contributions must be deducted from the gross amount of the wages.

 € 1,500 net = approx. € 2,082.87 gross Florin should pay the social security contributions of the gross amount € 2,082.87.

 An employment relationship without a written employment contract is not typical and could be a sign that Florin has not properly reported her to social security.
 Nor is it forbidden in itself that he pays her the wages in cash.
 However, it rarely occurs in practice and could also be a sign of illegal work for Dona Victoria.

 To clarify the situation, Dona Victoria should ask Florin to give her the written employment contract.
 She should also ask him for the registration certificate for social insurance.
 The employer must register her for social security with the first wage payment, but no later than six weeks after starting work.